How Continuous Security Validation Prevents Undetected Security Drift

 This manufacturer runs two network environments – IT and OT.

-In both environments, a local endpoint security management server forwards all the logs and events to the organizational SIEM (Security Information and Event Management) solution.
+In both environments, a local endpoint security management server forwards all the logs and events to the organizational SIEM (Security Information and Event Management) solution, where detection logic—such as Sigma rules—is applied to identify potential threats in real time

 To validate both endpoint security posture and detection rate, the organization has set a weekly endpoint security assessment with SIEM integration enabled that worked seamlessly for months.